nathanpuckett/admin-dashboard/README.md

-# admin-dashboard
+# Admin Dashboard
-Admin Dashboard for The Odin Project
+Admin Dashboard for The Odin Project, in fulfillment of the CSS Grid unit of the Intermediate HTML & CSS Course.

+Built completely from scratch, using vanilla CSS.